How Long Should Kids Brush Their Teeth?

 The Hidden Challenge: Parents Can’t Always See the Difference

-- Supervising closely (and risking power struggles)
+- Supervising closely and risking power struggles

-- Stepping back (and hoping the routine is thorough)
+- Stepping back and hoping the routine is thorough

 How the Willo App Helps Parents Track Brushing

-- See brushing activity over time
+- View brushing activity over time

-- Support consistent routines at home
+- Support more consistent routines

-- Make brushing progress easier to understand
+- Make brushing duration easier to understand

 Learn more about how the Willo app works: https://www.willo.com/pages/willo-app

 Want practical guidance?
-Start here: https://www.willo.com/pages/willo-brushing-tips
+Start here

 What Dentists Want Parents to Know

-- Consistent routines
+- Consistent routines matter

-- Enough brushing time
+- Enough brushing time matters

-- Less day-to-day variability
+- Less variability helps over time

 See how the Willo app helps you track brushing

-Most kids don’t brush long enough — and it’s hard to tell.
+Most kids don’t brush long enough, and it’s hard to tell.
 The Willo app helps make brushing routines easier to follow and understand.